Skip to main content

 2. Both sender and receiver are notified of the transaction.

 Great, so we figured out the basics of how to get users to send funds to each other.
-But how do they get to convert their funds into fiat and viceversa?
-Here is where things got tricky.
-In fact, while implementing the transaction engine proved to be fairly straight forward,
+However, such system is only useful if it allows users to freely move money in and out of the system.
+In other words: how would users convert their funds into fiat and viceversa?
+Here is where things get tricky.
+In fact, while implementing the transaction engine is fairly straight forward, creating a bridge between this system and the local banking system is a compliance problem.

 • We could build integrations with the Stripes of the world to issue payouts to our users.
 However, as a part of the sign up process, payment processors ask their business users to provide documentation that, at the moment, is pretty much impossible to obtain from the Venezuelan Ministry of Economy and Finances.